Subterranean London: Defence

 Many underground military citadels were built under London.
 Few are acknowledged, and even fewer are open to the public.
 One exception is the famous Cabinet War Rooms, used by Winston Churchill during the Second World War.

 During the war, parts of the Underground were converted into air-raid shelters known as deep-level shelters.
 Some were converted for military and civil defence use, such as the now-disused Kingsway telephone exchange.

 Other civil defence centres in London are wholly or partly underground, mostly remnants from the Cold War.
 Many other subterranean facilities exist around the centre of government in Whitehall, often linked by tunnels.

 In December 1980, the New Statesman revealed the existence of secret tunnels linking government buildings, which they claimed would be used in the event of a national emergency.
 It is believed these tunnels also link to Buckingham Palace.
 Author Duncan Campbell discussed these facilities in more detail, in the book War Plan UK: The Truth about Civil Defence in Britain (1982).
 Peter Laurie wrote a book about these facilities, titled Beneath the City Streets: A Private Inquiry into the Nuclear Preoccupations of Government (1970).

 Utilities

 London, like most other major cities, established an extensive underground infrastructure for electricity distribution, natural gas supply, water supply and telecommunications.

 Starting in 1861, Victorian engineers built miles of purpose-built subways large enough to walk through, and through which they could run gas, electricity, water and hydraulic power pipes.
 These works removed the inconvenience of having to repeatedly excavate highways to allow access to underground utilities.

+The London Hydraulic Power Company, set up in 1883, installed a hydraulic power network of high-pressure cast-iron water mains.
+These were bought by Mercury Communications for use as telecommunications ducts and are now part of the Vodafone network, but are not accessible to the public and generally too narrow for people to access.